Sin-oktavi/Superindo-management-project/README.md

 - **Figma** – for supporting visual assets and presentation materials
 - **Google Docs** – for collaborative documentation and project reporting

-## Repository Contents
+## Project Files
-- Project report
+- **Superindo_Project_Report.pdf** – detailed project report covering business analysis, database design, normalization, and recommendations.
-- Final presentation
+- **Superindo_Final_Presentation.pdf** – summary presentation of the project background, solution, and key outcomes.

 ## Team Project Note
 This project was developed collaboratively by a team of 5 members as part of an academic database systems project.